-The OMP must be submitted to the Council for certification and must be consistent with the requirements of this condition.
+The OMP must be submitted to the Council that it is consistent with the requirements of this condition.
 The OMP must be reviewed and updated every three years by the Consent Holder and as required as a result of any significant changes in WWTP and discharge facilities' operation or management that could affect the quality and quantity of the discharge.
 An electronic copy of the OMP must be provided to the Council within 10 working days of a request to do so.